lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 #### Merge Meshes
 In order to keep drawcalls to a minimum, the system offers the option to automatically merge similar meshes within a room.
 This can increase performance in many cases.
 The culling accuracy is reduced, but as a room is a fairly logical unit for culling, this trade off usually works in your favour.
 #### Plane Simplification
 In some cases, automatically generated convex hull bounds may contain a very large number of planes.
 This is not ideal because it slows down determining which room a camera or object is within.
 The system can optionally simplify hulls.
-Each plane is defined by a normal, and a distance.
-If the angle and distance between two planes is below these selectable thresholds, two planes will be joined into one.
+The degree of simplification can be selected by the user, between 0 (no simplification) and 1 (maximum simplification).
+You can also override this value in individual rooms.

 ## Portals
 #### Portal Active